AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 values.
 The function :ada:`To_Address` does that conversion.

-As a result, in the Ada code, reading the value of the variable Rotary_Switch reads the number on the actual hardware switch.
+As a result, in the Ada code, reading the value of the variable :ada:`Rotary_Switch` reads the number on the actual hardware switch.

 Note that if you specify the wrong address, it is hard to say what happens.
 Likewise, it is an error for an address clause to disobey the